FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 The test report explicitly states Search Goals (as Controller inputs) and corresponding Goal Results (Controller outputs).

+The Manager calls
+{::comment}

+    [MB49]: Invoke?
+    Maybe better to clarify what is actually meant by "calls".

+    [VP]: Mention function calls in first sentence of this subsection.

+{:/comment}
+the Controller once,
+{::comment}

+    [MB50]: Is there only one?
+Always?
+    Include a provision to have many

+    [VP]: Add a sentence about one search.
+    Complete test suite may perform multiple searches, using maybe different controllers.

+{:/comment}
-The Manager calls the Controller once, the Controller keeps calling the Measurer until all stopping conditions are met.
+the Controller keeps calling the Measurer until all stopping conditions are met.